Review | How to fight back against Trumpism? With ‘moral aspiration.’

 And those who are horrified by Trump will find that “Surviving Autocracy” is a time capsule packed with all their anxieties, and all their certainties, too.
 It offers discomfort and reassurance at once.

-Gessen explores and connects themes she has long considered.
-Two days after the 2016 election, she published an essay in the New York Review of Books titled “Autocracy: Rules for Survival,” which drew on her experience growing up in the Soviet Union, reporting on Vladimir Putin and observing the Trump campaign.
-Her rules were memorable and to the point: Believe the autocrat.
+The book explores and connects themes Gessen has long considered.
+Two days after the 2016 election, Gessen published an essay in the New York Review of Books titled “Autocracy: Rules for Survival,” which drew on the author’s experience growing up in the Soviet Union, reporting on Vladimir Putin and observing the Trump campaign.
+The rules were memorable and to the point: Believe the autocrat.
 Do not be taken in by small signs of normality.
 Institutions will not save you.
 Be outraged.
 Don’t make compromises.
-And remember the future, she wrote, urging readers to develop a vision for a post-Trump America.
+And remember the future, Gessen wrote, urging readers to develop a vision for a post-Trump America.

 In “Surviving Autocracy,” Gessen finds, no surprise, that such warnings were warranted.
-Trump was “the first major party nominee who ran not for president but for autocrat,” she argues.
+Trump was “the first major party nominee who ran not for president but for autocrat," Gessen argues.
 Rather than attempt to claim such power through one dramatic gesture, he has done so through a series of steps that, put together, “change the nature of American government and politics.”
 These include undermining any mechanisms of accountability, downgrading the daily political discourse, abusing his office for the enrichment of his family, embracing xenophobia and praising foreign dictators while picking fights with democratic allies.
 This is the gradual erosion of democracy, not by coup but by cooptation.
 “All of this, though plainly visible, was unfathomable,” Gessen explains, perfectly capturing the cognitive dissonance of life in Trump’s America.

-For all those who hoped that U.S. institutions and norms of behavior would curb Trump’s impulses, Gessen offers no comfort.
-Institutions are helpless “against a president acting in bad faith,” she writes.
-She is conflicted over the investigation by special counsel Robert Mueller — and ultimately disappointed by it.
+For all those who hoped that U.S. institutions and norms of behavior would curb Trump’s impulses, this book offers no comfort.
+Institutions are helpless “against a president acting in bad faith,” Gessen writes.
+The author is conflicted over the investigation by special counsel Robert Mueller — and ultimately disappointed by it.
 Mueller, who became FBI director just days before the 9/11 attacks, is “the author of the contemporary American surveillance state,” Gessen contends, and therefore an odd vehicle of deliverance from a president with authoritarian pretensions.
-Although she concedes that Mueller’s report constitutes “the most comprehensive portrait of Trumpism to date,” she faults its “institutional restraint” for leaving it vulnerable to a battery of interpretations.
+Although Gessen concedes that Mueller’s report constitutes “the most comprehensive portrait of Trumpism to date,” the document’s “institutional restraint” left it vulnerable to a battery of interpretations.

 Gessen here seems to join an ongoing critical reappraisal of the special counsel — not from conspiracists who brand Mueller an agent of the “deep state,” but from journalists and analysts concluding that he blew it.
-In “A Very Stable Genius,” Washington Post reporters Philip Rucker and Carol Leonnig write that Mueller “fumbled the moment,” that he had only himself to blame for his report’s subsequent misrepresenation, that the lawman was “too invested in the norms of an institution of yore.”
+In “A Very Stable Genius,” Washington Post reporters Philip Rucker and Carol Leonnig write that Mueller “fumbled the moment,” that he had only himself to blame for his report’s subsequent misrepresentation, that the lawman was “too invested in the norms of an institution of yore.”
 And in “Trumpocalypse,” Atlantic writer David Frum blasts Mueller for looking only for prosecutable crimes, for focusing solely on the 2016 election and for deferring to the presidency by not reaching a judgment on Trump’s potential criminality.
 Mueller’s choices, Frum argues, “guaranteed that his work would deliver no useful result.”

 Perhaps norms and institutional restraint become less appealing, and an essential historical document less impressive, when they fail to deliver an expected or desired outcome?
 Once the Mueller report landed in Congress, it did so with a “dull thud,” Gessen concludes.
 “It was not, discernibly, the end or the beginning of anything.”

-Note: (Editor’s note: This review has been updated to reflect the author’s preferred pronouns.)